apache/cordova-docs/www/docs/en/dev/guide/platforms/windows/index.md

 - A signing certificate
 - Identity details matching the provided signing certificate

-In Windows project, identity details are kept in a file named package.appxmanifest.
+In Windows project, identity details are kept in a file named `package.appxmanifest`.
 This file is automatically populated every time a Cordova app is built.
 Identity holds 3 important fields.

 - Name
 - Publisher
 - Version

-*Name* and *Version* can be set from **config.xml**. *Publisher* can be provided as a build parameter or can be set on **build.json** file.
+*Name* and *Version* can be set from `config.xml`. *Publisher* can be provided as a build parameter or can be set on `build.json` file.

 ![]({{ site.baseurl }}/static/img/guide/platforms/windows/vs2015_packaging.png)